gh0stl0nely/100-days-of-code/README.md

 # 100 Days Of Code - Log

-### Day 0: September 14, 2020
+### Day 1: September 14, 2020

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.

-**Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.

-**Link to work:**
+**Today's Progress**: Created a git workflow guide on the Github repo for our website for Git Best Practice.
+Worked on some more React, Material UI and SVG for Civic Tech Toronto Website.
+Practiced splitting code into folders for better organization and maintainence.

+**Thoughts:** Knowing Git is a must for every developer.
+Just by creating a git workflow by typing it into a list of steps got me thinking hard about what each step of the workflow will do and what to watch out for.
+Although I am not a fan of writing CSS, I forced myself to polish my CSS and React skill using Material UI to guarantee mobile responsiveness.
+I also reorganized the folders to make sure all files are well-organized and clean.